Since 2013, Bombas customers have helped donate over

 • Neighbors with No Doors

-A book and podcast created by Josiah Haken, CEO of City Relief (a longtime Bombas Giving Partner), to help break down common misconceptions around homelessness, share humanizing stories of individuals with lived experience, and guide us to become better helpers.
+A book and podcast created by Josiah Haken, CEO of City Relief (a longtime Bombas Giving Partner Organizations), to help break down common misconceptions around homelessness, share humanizing stories of individuals with lived experience, and guide us to become better helpers.

 Bombas began with a goal to donate one million pairs of socks over ten years.
-At the time, we had no customers and no Giving Partners—just a tiny Hive and big aspirations.
+At the time, we had no customers and no Giving Partner Organizations—just a tiny Hive and big aspirations.

-As we embark on our tenth year in business, you have helped support more than 3,500 Giving Partners, fueled more than 100,000,000 donations, pushed us to launch underwear and t-shirts (the second- and third-most requested clothing items at homeless shelters), and sparked millions of acts of humankindness around the country.
+As we embark on our second decade in business, you have helped support more than 4,000 Giving Partner Organizations, fueled more than 150,000,000 donations, pushed us to launch underwear and t-shirts (the second- and third-most requested clothing items by our Giving Partner Organizations), and sparked millions of acts of humankindness around the country and beyond.